Emily3403/hetzner-server-scouter/ReadMe.md

 Hetzner Server Scouter is a simple tool to find and get notified about the cheapest Hetzner server that meet your exact requirements.

+By default, this tool will only output the found servers to the console.
+However, you can also get notified via telegram (see below).

 ## Available Filters

 The following filters are available: